waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Dynamic scaling Gyms 4-6.
 *   EXP.
 All available early.

-# Route 1 - General Ledge Navigation Principles
+# General Ledge Navigation Principles
-*   **Goal:** Access northern areas of Route 1 from the south (e.g., Pallet Town entrance).
+*   **Problem:** Ledges block upward movement.
-*   **Strategy:** Identify clear northward paths (e.g., ground corridors like X=7-9, X=10 from Y<=20, or eastern grass patches) to bypass major ledge systems (Y=24, Y=20).
-Once north of these, navigate laterally and descend ledges as needed.
-Always verify ledge properties in map memory.
+*   **Strategy:** To bypass upward ledges, you MUST find a path AROUND them.
+This often means going significantly south/west/east of the ledges, then using clear ground corridors or specific patches (like grass if it allows passage) to ascend to a higher elevation.
+Once above the problematic ledges, navigate laterally and then descend ledges as needed to reach the target area.
+Always verify ledge properties in map memory and visually inspect the screen.

 # Agent Development Pipeline